-On August 8, 2013, the Housing Development Fund's Board of Directors approved an amended plan of finance authorizing the sale of up to \$75,000,000 of Bonds to provide funds to finance Program Loans and up to \$52,500,000 of Bonds to refund the Housing Finance Bonds, 2003 Series A, 2003 Series B, and 2008 Series B, for a total authorization of \$127,500,000.
-(The August 8, 2013 plan of finance amended the January 24, 2013 plan of finance.)
-Under authorization of the Supplemental Resolution and plan of finance, the Housing Development Fund issued its Housing Finance Bonds, 2013 Series A on May 9, 2013 in order to refund its Housing Finance Bonds, 2003 Series A, which were refunded by the Housing Development Fund on June 12, 2013.
-The proceeds of the 2013 B Bonds will be used to refund in full the \$17,500,000 outstanding principal amount of Housing Finance Bonds, 2003 Series B (the "2003 B Bonds") and \$10,000,000 outstanding principal amount of Housing Finance Bonds, 2008 Series B (the "2008 B Bonds") together with the 2003 B Bonds, the "Prior Bonds").
-As a result of the proposed refunding, mortgage loans and certain other amounts, which are currently allocated on the Housing Development Fund's books to the Prior Bonds and already pledged to the payment of the Prior Bonds (together, the "Transferred Amounts"), will be allocated to the 2013 BC Bonds (Transferred Amounts consisting of mortgage loans are referred to herein as the "Transferred Loans").
-The Transferred Amounts are expected to be in the approximate aggregate principal amount of \$27,500,000 on the date of such refunding.
-The proceeds of the 2013 C Bonds will be used to finance single family mortgage loans (the "2013 C Program Loans").
+On May 22, 2014, the Housing Development Fund's Board of Directors approved a plan of finance authorizing the sale of up to \$35,000,000 of Bonds to provide funds to finance Program Loans and up to \$31,810,000 of Bonds to refund the Housing Finance Bonds, 2004 Series A and 2004 Series C, for a total authorization of \$66,810,000.
+The proceeds of the 2014 A Bonds, along with other available funds of the Housing Development Fund, will be used to current refund in full the \$13,335,000 outstanding principal amount of Housing Finance Bonds, 2004 Series A (the "2004 A Bonds") and \$18,475,000 outstanding principal amount of Housing Finance Bonds, 2004 Series C (the "2004 C Bonds"; together with the 2004 A Bonds, the "Prior Bonds").
+As a result of the proposed refunding, mortgage loans and certain other amounts, if any, which are currently allocated on the Housing Development Fund's books to the Prior Bonds (and already pledged to the payment of the Prior Bonds (together, the "Transferred Amounts"), will be allocated to the 2014 AB Bonds (Transferred Amounts consisting of mortgage loans are referred to herein as the "Transferred Loans").
+The Transferred Amounts are expected to be in the approximate aggregate principal amount of \$28,865,000 on the date of such refunding.
+The proceeds of the 2014 B Bonds will be used to finance single family mortgage loans (the "2014 B Program Loans").
 See "SOURCES AND USES OF FUNDS."

-Over \$2 billion of Bonds has been issued under the General Resolution of which \$335,150,000 are currently outstanding.
+Over \$2 billion of Bonds has been issued under the General Resolution of which \$312,990,000 are currently outstanding.
+On October 10, 2013, the Housing Development Fund issued its 2013 Series B and C Bonds, with lendable proceeds (including transferred amounts) of \$21,783,143.
+As of April 30, 2014, \$8,300,000 of such proceeds remained unexpended, with commitments as of such date against such proceeds of \$6,392,000.
+The Housing Development Fund expects that such remaining amounts will be committed to purchase Program Loans on or before July 15, 2014.
 Additional information concerning the currently outstanding issues of Bonds and the Mortgage Loans securing them is contained in the sections entitled "NATURE OF BONDS AND SOURCES OF PAYMENT - Debt Service and Estimated Revenues Including Prepayments" and "THE HOUSING FINANCE PROGRAM" and in APPENDICES A-1, A-2, and A-3.

 The General Resolution provides for a Capital Reserve Fund to be held by the Trustee, which is required to have on deposit an amount, as of any computation date, equal to the greatest annual amount of Aggregate Debt Service for the current or any future Bond Year (the "Capital Reserve Fund Requirement").
-As of August 31, 2013, the amount on deposit in the Capital Reserve Fund, valued in accordance with the General Resolution, was approximately \$42,274,000, which amount was at least equal to the Capital Reserve Fund Requirement on such date.
-Upon the issuance of 2013 BC Bonds, the amount on deposit in the Capital Reserve Fund will be at least equal to the Capital Reserve Fund Requirement.
+As of April 30, 2014, the amount on deposit in the Capital Reserve Fund, valued in accordance with the General Resolution, was approximately \$37,594,000, which amount was at least equal to the Capital Reserve Fund Requirement on such date.
+Upon the issuance of 2014 AB Bonds, the amount on deposit in the Capital Reserve Fund will be at least equal to the Capital Reserve Fund Requirement.
+See "NATURE OF BONDS AND SOURCES OF PAYMENT - Capital Reserve Fund."